 It is natural for chicks to pick or groom themselves.
 Their new feathers are full of blood, though, so they may bleed after grooming.
 The red blood spots can attract other chicks to come pick in the same spot, endangering the chick.
 Use a red light in the brooder so that the chicks cannot see blood on each other.

 Picking can also be a sign of stress.
-If you notice your chicks are picking a lot, make sure they have enough space, they aren’t too hot, they have fresh air, and they aren’t bored.
+If you notice your chicks are picking a lot, make sure they have enough space, they are not too hot, they have fresh air, and they are not bored.
 Constant bright light will also cause stress and picking.
 Using a red light will also help with that issue.

 Week 6-9 of Raising Chicks

-After six to nine weeks, chicks won’t need to have regulated temperature anymore, and you can transition them to the coop.
+After six to nine weeks, chicks will not need to have regulated temperature anymore, and you can transition them to the coop.
 They will start laying eggs around 16-18 weeks.

 Congratulations!
 You just raised your first flock of chicks.
-But be careful—it’s addicting!
+But be careful, it is addicting!